jana388/Learning-journal/README.md

 ## 2024-10-29

 I have tried to make a code for the Cube moved by the computer.
 I want the other player to follow the ball on the x axis (move left and right).
 The code did not want to work at first, since I have mixed up the axis and written the computer to move on z axis instead.
-Since I have already made the code for the player, ball movement, and AI movement.
-The next step is to write the tutorials on this and start writing the code for the restart of the game.
+After figuring this out, the code went smoothly.
+Since I have already made the code for the player, ball , and AI movement, the next step is to write the tutorials on this and start writing the code for the restart of the game.
 I want the game to restart when the ball exits the platform.

+## 2024-11-05

+Today I am going to work on the Game Controller, so the program knows when the ball reaches the goal and restarts the game.